jo1o3o/SpringBootDemo/README.md

 ## Prerequisites

 - Download and install IntelliJ IDEA from here: <https://www.jetbrains.com/idea/download/#section=windows>.
+- Download and install PostgreSql Database from here: <https://www.postgresql.org/download/>.
+    - Create a new postgresql database called **student**.
+    - Create a new postgresql user named **user** and set password to **password**.
+Make sure to grant this new user all privileges.

 ## Run Server

+### Run From Command Line

+1. Open a command prompt and navigate to `server`.
+2. Run `mvn clean install` to build the project.
+3. Run `java -jar target\demo-1.0-${version_number}.jar`.
+Replace `${version_number}` with the current version number.

+### Run From IntelliJ

 1. Import server folder in IntelliJ.
+2. Specify your JDK directory from the project settings.
-2. Click on the play button on the top right corner, which should build and run your server.
+3. Click on the play button on the top right corner, which should build and run your server.
-3. **You may need to specify your JDK directory from the project settings.**
-4. **Additional steps may be needed for Community Edition, since it doesn't work with Spring Boot out of the box.**
+4. **For Community Edition, you'll need to install Spring Boot Helper plugin since it doesn't work with Spring Boot out of the box.
+Note that this is now a paid plugin.
+Or if you get the Ultimate Edition, Spring Boot is supported out of the box.**

 # Client